 The archaeological survey of the tract incorporated shovel testing at 100-foot intervals on transects which were placed at 100-foot intervals.
 All shovel test fill was screened through 1⁄4-inch mesh and the shovel tests were backfilled at the completion of the study.
-A total of 95 shovel tests were excavated along 13 transect lines.
+A total of 20 shovel tests were excavated along 10 transect lines.

 As a result of these investigations, no sites were identified.
-This is likely the result of the numerous poorly drained soils and the distance from a permanent water source.
+This is likely the result of the lack of well drained soils.
 The absence of historic sites is likely also related to the tract's distance from the river - the primary transportation route during the eighteenth and early nineteenth centuries.

 Finally, it is possible that archaeological remains may be encountered in the project area during clearing activities.
-Crews should be advised to report any discoveries concentrations of artifacts (such as bottles, ceramics, or projectile points) or brick rubble to the project engineer, who should in turn report the material to the State Historic Preservation Office or to Chicora Foundation (the process of dealing with late discoveries is discussed 36CFR800.13(b)(3)).
+Crews should be advised to report any discoveries of concentrations of artifacts (such as bottles, ceramics, or projectile points) or brick rubble to the project engineer, who should in turn report the material to the State Historic Preservation Office or to Chicora Foundation (the process of dealing with late discoveries is discussed in 36CFR800.13(b)(3)).
 No construction should take place in the vicinity of these late discoveries until they have been examined by an archaeologist and, if necessary, have been processed according to 36CFR800.13(b)(3).